Student Responsibility - the ten parts of the student's responsibility to

 You have the discipline to work on your own weak spots.
 Your students don't know how, yet.

 It's up to you to add enthusiasm to certain tasks.
 Teach them discipline.
-Shape them to tackle and
+Shape them to tackle and overcome weak areas in their training.

 Remember, identifying these weak spots starts with a question.